Forex market is the largest financial market in the world with over $6.6 Trillion USD daily volume in 2019.

 1) Only Trade with Top Tier Regulated Forex Brokers

-Trading with a regulated forex & CFD broker would ensure the security of your funds and protect you from cyber threats and can also provide you with insurance on your funds in case something goes wrong.
+Trading with the best forex brokers would ensure the security of your funds and protect you from cyber threats and can also provide you with insurance on your funds in case something goes wrong.

 Financial regulators ensure that brokers offer fair trading environment to its clients and protect traders from scams and frauds by brokers.
 Regulated brokers have to maintain transparency of their activity with the regulators, which makes fraudulent activities less likely than in case of an unregulated broker.